enriicoo/custom-projects/dancing-divas/README.md

 # Dancing Divas

-An audio-reactive sprite animation that responds to music through your microphone.
+An audio-reactive sprite animation of Charli XCX that responds to music through your microphone.
+Very brat.

 ## How It Works